major/MySQLTuner-perl/README.md

 	--skipsize           Don't enumerate tables and their types/sizes (default: on) (Recommended for servers with many tables)

+**Question: Can I install this project using homebrew on Apple Macintosh?**

+Yes! `brew install mysqltuner` can be used to install this application using [homebrew](https://brew.sh/) on Apple Macintosh.

 MySQLTuner and Vagrant
 --
 **MySQLTuner** contains following Vagrant configurations: